 The last thing you want is for your vinyl to be covered in wrinkles and bubbles, or for you to go from a gorgeous project to a sticky mess in less than ten seconds.

-So today you’ll learn a quick and easy way to keep those vinyl projects looking beautiful and clean!
+So today, you’ll learn a quick and easy way to keep those vinyl projects looking beautiful and clean!

 But first, what is transfer tape for vinyl?

-How to Use Vinyl Transfer Tape Video
+How to Use Transfer Tape on Vinyl Video

 Be sure to scroll to the bottom of the post for the list of transfer tape FAQs.